|Oh boy, here I go objective-article writing again!|

 What kind of enemy fleets are disadvantaged by playing Station Assault?

 Similarly (again) to Contested Outpost, slower fleets don't like being put into the position of getting to point X and doing something about it.
-Fleets that are damage-poor are also in a bad place when it comes time to look for some spare damage sources to throw into a station.
+Fleets that are damage-poor or need to commit squadrons for the bulk of their damage are also in a bad place when it comes time to look for some spare damage sources to throw into a station.

 - The first player has no incentive at all to place the objective tokens anywhere but in the corners of the setup area (a full ranger ruler in from the short ends on the sides, no distance in from the long ends).